 Te Tarata, the expansive White Terrace, is translated loosely from Māori as "Tattooed Rock".
 In geological terms, it was a white siliceous sinter apron.
 It fanned out like the tiers of a giant wedding cake from a deep, azure-blue, bubbling geyser pool 30 meters above the lake.
 Te Tarata covered a stretch of seven-and-a-half acres with pooled terraces of varied sizes, described by one visitor, Lieutenant Henry Bates (a Scottish sheep farmer), in 1860 as "almost too beautiful for this world".

 Herbert Meade, a visiting English naval officer, said that "to convey an idea of its beauty is impossible".
 Others tried.
 Bishop Selwyn in 1843 likened it to a "frozen waterfall" and Stephenson Percy Smith, a government surveyor, to an "immense surf, 60-feet high just after it had broken".
-Its multi-patterned and coloured crystalline surface that shone white in the sun was described by one international traveler as a "collection of all the precious stones in the world" and another as a "raised fretwork of stone, as fine as chased silver".
+Its multi-patterned and coloured crystalline surface that shone white in the sun was described by one international traveller as a "collection of all the precious stones in the world" and by another as a "raised fretwork of stone, as fine as chased silver".

 Colonial surgeon Dr. John Johnson described Te Tarata's oval basins as "adorned by stalactites of a dazzling brightness, reminding one of those ornamental fountains so often seen in Italian cities".
 They were "filled nearly to the brim with water of an opaline colour, which was continually in the course of change from streams of water pouring into them from a higher step".